 2. Analyze the business: Check out the available or existing land, labor, capital, resources, profitability, business structure, operating procedures and employee management.
 Once you have this data, create a business plan for your farm to stick with.

 3. Make a budget: By building an operating budget, you’ll pay more attention to expenses, sales revenues, labor prices and your overall income.
 Common expenses include equipment, tools, food and other livestock and crop production supplies.
+And, don’t forget about crop insurance which protects farmers from financial loss due to unforeseen events.

 4. Plan for retirement: This may seem unnecessary right now, but knowing what the future has in store for your farm may help your current operations run smoothly.
 Ensure that the members of your family will have the proper care needed to eventually retire comfortably.